Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Annotations for specific container

-Pods can have more than one container, but you cannot specify annotations on container level.
-With the version 5.3 we allow to define container specific annotations with the format collectord.io/{container_name}--{annotation}: {annotation-value}.
-As an example, if you have nginx containers running with other images, and you want to define various annotations, you can do that as in the example
+Pods can have more than one container, but you cannot specify annotations on the container level.
+With version 5.3 we allow defining container-specific annotations with the format collectord.io/{container_name}--{annotation}: {annotation-value}.
+As an example, if you have nginx containers running with other images, and you want to define various annotations, you can do that as in this example

 apiVersion: v1